A Series of Firsts.

 We Invest in America.

 And we’re not stopping here.
-The industry is investing an estimated $275 billion to roll out next-generation 5G wireless networks, according to Accenture8, creating 4.5 million jobs and $1.5 trillion in economic growth, per Boston Consulting Group.9
+The industry continues to deploy and improve 5G wireless networks, which, according to Boston Consulting Group,8 are creating 4.5 million jobs and $1.5 trillion in economic growth.

 5G-related Jobs